 INTRODUCTION

-The world broiler meat production is approximately 103.81 million metric tons in year 2023-2024 and is increase to around 104.20 million metric tons by 2024-2025.
-There is increase in meat production by 0.38% (USDA, 2025).
-India's total meat production reached 10.50 million tonnes, with poultry meat contributing significantly at 5.18 million tonnes in year 2024-25 (BAHS, 2025).
-Native chicken breeds play prime role in rural economics in developing countries (Padhi, 2016).
-These chickens are known for their hardiness and they were able to tolerate harsh environmental condition without much loss in production (Dessie et al., 2011).
-The meat of native chickens is healthy as they do not require antibiotic growth promoters which was usually given to broilers.
-Broiler meat contains high fat and cholesterol but they had less protein.
-However, native chickens were preferred over broilers as they contain more protein, less fat and cholesterol (Rahman et al., 2022).
-Dry matter and crude protein were higher in native chickens whereas cooking loss.
+World broiler meat production is approximately 103.81 million metric tons in the year 2023-2024 and is expected to increase to around 104.20 million metric tons by 2024-2025.
+There is a 0.38% increase in meat production (USDA, 2025).
+India's total meat production reached 10.50 million tonnes, with poultry meat contributing significantly at 5.18 million tonnes in the year 2024-25 (BAHS, 2025).
+Native chicken breeds play a prime role in rural economics in developing countries (Padhi, 2016).
+These chickens are known for their hardiness, and can tolerate harsh environmental conditions without much loss in production (Dessie et al., 2011).
+The meat of native chickens is healthy as they do not require antibiotic growth promoters, which are usually given to broilers.
+Broiler meat contains high fat and cholesterol but it has less protein.
+However, native chickens were preferred over broilers because they contain more protein, less fat and cholesterol (Rahman et al., 2022).
+Dry matter and crude protein were higher in native chickens, whereas cooking loss.
 Free fatty acids value was significantly higher in broilers (Ali et al., 2022).

-Kadaknath is the black native bird of M.P. while Narmada Nidhi and Jabalpur Color birds were dual purpose birds.
-Narmada Nidhi and Jabalpur Color birds were developed by All India Co-ordinated Research Project on Poultry (AICRP), Jabalpur (M.P.).
-Kadaknath meat also had more protein and less fat as compared to broilers.
-Its meat was richer in eleven amino acids as compared to the meat of broilers which contains only three amino acids.
+Kadaknath is the black native bird of M.P., while Narmada Nidhi and Jabalpur Colour birds were dual-purpose birds.
+Narmada Nidhi and Jabalpur Colour birds were developed by All India Co-ordinated Research Project on Poultry (AICRP), Jabalpur (M.P.).
+Kadaknath meat also had more protein and less fat than broiler meat.
+Its meat was richer in 11 amino acids than than broiler meat , which contains only three amino acids.
 Kadaknath meat also contains amino acids which give sweet and umami taste to its meat (Haunshi et al., 2022).
-In this study we compare Kadaknath with dual purpose breeds i.e. Narmada nidhi and Jabalpur color for meat yield and carcass characteristics for consumer acceptance.
+In this study, we compare Kadaknath with dual purpose breeds, i.e. Narmada nidhi and Jabalpur colour, for meat yield and carcass characteristics for consumer acceptance.

 2. MATERIAL AND METHODS

-The study was conducted on total 36 birds of Kadaknath, Narmada Nidhi and Jabalpur color.
-The birds were categorized into two age groups: 6 weeks and 10 weeks of age of Kadaknath (G1 and G2), Narmada Nidhi (G3 and G4) and Jabalpur color (G5 and G6), respectively with six birds in each group.
+The study was conducted on total of 36 birds of Kadaknath, Narmada Nidhi and Jabalpur colour.
+The birds were categorised into two age groups: 6 weeks and 10 weeks of age of Kadaknath (G1 and G2), Narmada Nidhi (G3 and G4) and Jabalpur colour (G5 and G6), respectively, with six birds in each group.
 Birds were procured from AICRP, Livestock Farm, Adhartal, NDVSU, Jabalpur (M.P.).
-All the birds were raised under same conditions, without any significant differences in nutrition and environment and had free access to food and water.
+All the birds were raised under the same conditions, without significant differences in nutrition or environment and had free access to food and water.
 6 birds of each breed were sacrificed at 6 and 10 weeks of age following CPCSEA guidelines.
-Total thirty-six (36) male birds were categorized into six groups as per age.
+A total of thirty-six (36) male birds were categorised into six groups as per age.

-Birds of all groups were fed according to their nutritional requirement and they were exposed to same environmental conditions.
-The birds were fasted for 12 hours but ad libitum water is provided before slaughter.
-After procurement of birds at a specified age, their live weight (g) was measured by a mechanical weighing machine and then sacrificed by cervical dislocation following CPCSEA guidelines.
-Evisceration was carried out as per the standard technique.
+Birds of all groups were fed according to their nutritional requirements and were exposed to the same environmental conditions.
+The birds were fasted for 12 hours but ad libitum water was provided before slaughter.
+After procurement of birds at a specified age, their live weight (g) was measured using a mechanical weighing machine, and they were then sacrificed by cervical dislocation following CPCSEA guidelines.
+Evisceration was performed according to the standard technique.

 2.1 Statistical analysis

-Carcass characteristics of pectoral, biceps femoris and gastrocnemius muscles between breeds was estimated using one-way ANOVA (Statistical Product and Service Solutions- SPSS 20.0).
-The same parameters within breeds at two intervals i.e. 6 and 10 weeks were estimated using a paired t-test (Statistical Product and Service Solutions- SPSS 20.0).
+Carcass characteristics of pectoral, biceps femoris and gastrocnemius muscles between breeds were estimated using one-way ANOVA (Statistical Product and Service Solutions- SPSS 20.0).
+The same parameters within breeds at two intervals, i.e. 6 and 10 weeks, were estimated using a paired t-test (Statistical Product and Service Solutions, SPSS 20.0).

 3. RESULTS AND DISCUSSION

-Pre-slaughter live weight, slaughter weight, dressed weight and carcass yield with skin were recorded in Kadaknath, Narmada Nidhi and Jabalpur color chickens.
+Pre-slaughter live weight, slaughter weight, dressed weight, and carcass yield with skin were recorded for Kadaknath, Narmada Nidhi, and Jabalpur colour chickens.

 3.1 Live weight